raulfg/Docker-Wordress/README.md

     docker-compose up -d
     ```
     This will download the necessary Docker images (if it's the first time) and create and start the containers in the background (`-d`).
+    If you prefer to see the container logs directly in your terminal (foreground mode), you can omit the `-d` flag: `docker-compose up`.
+To stop the services when running in foreground mode, press `Ctrl+C` in the terminal.
+Note that this only stops the containers; to remove them, you'll still need to run `docker-compose down` afterwards.

 3.  **Access the Services:**
     *   **WordPress:** Open your browser and go to `http://localhost` (or `http://localhost:80`).